 John Muir once said, “In every walk with nature one receives more than he seeks”.
 I realised the essence of these lines on my recent trip to Triund.
 Truly a nature lover’s paradise, Triund is all that you need to escape the chaotic city life.

 Government and private buses ply to Mcleodganj on a daily basis.
-You can also book your cab for a hassle free travel.
+You can check your bus ticket prices and book bus tickets online using ixigo app for a hassle-free travel.
 It took us approximately 9 hours to reach from New Delhi to Mcleodganj.
 On arrival, we were welcomed by heavy rains.
 Though the beauty of this hill station is awe-inspiring, the honking of the cars and traffic jams were taking away the essence.
 We rested for about an hour in the hotel provided to us by our tour operator and then left for the trek.
 Our starting point for the trek to Triund was Dharamkot in Mcleodganj.

 Total Trek Distance – 9 km (uphill)